Last updated on March 11, 2023

 25/8 = 3.125

 In this instance, Yellow has a lead of just over three rolls, which is a considerable advantage, especially considering Red is re-entering from the bar.
 Depending on the state of the match, it might be an opportune time for Yellow to double.
 Alternatively, it might be a time to start breaking contact and race for the finish.
 Some players are comfortable taking chances with a small lead of one or two rolls, but others will want to have a more significant lead before committing to using the racing edge.
-Other things need to be taken into consideration, such as the strength of the opponents home board.
+Other things need to be taken into consideration, such as the strength of the opponent’s home board.
 A strong board or a closed-out board means there are dire consequences if a loose checker is hit.

 As backgammon is a racing game when a checker is hit it is sent to the bar and needs to re-enter and move around the board again.
 This can cause you to fall behind in the race.
 Additionally, when a checker is hit you use at least half your roll to enter from the bar.
 This effectively makes it more difficult to develop your position or attack your opponent.
 Lastly, if you fail to re-enter, you roll and let your opponent get further ahead in the race.
+Because the average dice roll in backgammon is 8.
+Being sent to the bar will take 4+ average rolls to recover.

 If you are behind in the race you can also use the rule of 8 to dictate your defensive strategy.
 When you are significantly behind in a race it is usually wrong to abandon an anchor.
 Staying back and waiting for a shot may be your only chance to win.
 The other thing to remember is we are talking about an average value.
 A lead of two rolls evaporates quickly if your opponent rolls a 6-6 and takes the lead for themselves.
 Luck always plays a part in backgammon and a series of high doubles can remove all of the skill from a single game.
 However, the rule of 8 is generally a good guideline that can help beginners make tactical decisions.
+It is all about understanding the average roll of the dice in backgammon.

 Rules of thumb.
 Overall, these rules will help to simplify your decision-making process.